andrews1022/react-typescript-project-setup/gatsby/contentful-blog.md

 You may remove the files / folders marked with a '✓' as you wish.

 After that, let's do a quick restart/rebuild of the local server to make sure everything is still running ok: `rm -rf .cache public && npm run dev`

+You should also add that command to your scripts in package.json, as it does come in handy: `"rebuild": "rm -rf .cache public && npm run dev"`

+As well as this one: `"troubleshoot": "rm -rf .cache node_modules public package-lock.json && npm i && npm run dev"`

 At this point, I personally encountered a git error along the lines of `Fatal unable to access, could not resolve host` when trying to commit changes.
 If this happens, it's likely a proxy issue.
 Simply run this command and it should fix the problem: